 Install an edging material to help prevent grass.
 Edging materials like metal or plastic strips can help contain the gravel and prevent grass from creeping in from the sides.
 You can bury the edging material around the perimeter of your driveway or place it on top.

-Now that you know how to fix a gravel driveway overgrown with grass, let’s go over some maintenance tips to help prevent grass overgrowth.
+Now that you know how to fix a gravel driveway overgrown with grass, let’s review some maintenance tips to help prevent grass overgrowth.

-Once you’ve fixed your driveway, it is essential that you maintain it to prevent overgrowth.
+Once you’ve fixed your driveway, you must maintain it to prevent overgrowth.
 Here are a few maintenance tips from experts that you should follow:

-1. Inspect your driveway regularly for any overgrowth signs: Remove any vegetation or debris as soon as you notice it to prevent accumulation.
+- Inspect your driveway regularly: Remove any vegetation or debris as soon as you notice it to prevent accumulation.

-2. Improve drainage and address any water pooling issues: If you see water pooling on your driveway, consider adding a drainage system or creating a slope allowing water to flow away from your driveway.
+- Improve drainage: If you see water pooling on your driveway, consider adding a drainage system or creating a slope allowing water to flow away from your driveway.

-3. Apply a pre-emergent herbicide to prevent weed growth: Pre-emergent herbicides target weed seeds before they grow out of control by forming a barrier at the soil level that stops the germination of any new seedlings.
+- Apply a pre-emergent herbicide: Pre-emergent herbicides target weed seeds before they grow out of control by forming a barrier at the soil level that stops the germination of any new seedlings.

 How Do You Remove Grass From A Gravel Driveway?